-1 INTRODUCTION
+1 Introduction

-Internet technology, in modern communities, becomes day by day an indispensable tool for everyday life since most people use it on a regular basis and do many daily activities online (Garfinkel, 2001).
-This frequent use of the internet means that measures taken for internet security are indispensable since the web is not risk-free (Chun-Shien et al., 2000; Davis, 1997).
+Internet technology, in modern communities, becomes day by day an indispensable tool for everyday life since most people use it on a regular basis and do many daily activities online [1].
+This frequent use of the internet means that measures taken for internet security are indispensable since the web is not risk-free [2, 3].
 One of those risks is the fact that the web is an environment where intellectual property is under threat since a huge amount of public personal data is continuously transferred, and thus such data may end up on a user who falsely claims ownership.

 It is without any doubt that images, apart from text, are the most frequent type of data that can be found on the internet.
-As digital images are a characteristic kind of intellectual material, people hesitate to upload and transfer them via the internet because of the ease of intercepting, copying and redistributing in their exact original form (O'Ruanaidh et al., 1996).
+As digital images are a characteristic kind of intellectual material, people hesitate to upload and transfer them via the internet because of the ease of intercepting, copying and redistributing in their exact original form [4].
 Encryption is not the problem's solution in most cases, as most people that upload images in a website want them to be visible by everyone, but safe and theft protected as well.
-Watermarks are a solution to this problem, since thanks to them someone can claim the property of an image if he previously inserted one in it.
-Image watermarks can be visible or not, but if we don't want any cosmetic changes in an image then an invisible watermark should be used and that's what our work suggests, a technique according to which invisible watermarks are embedded into images using features of the image's frequency domain and graph theory as well.
+Watermarks are a solution to this problem as they enable someone to claim an image's ownership if he previously embedded one in it.
+Image watermarks can be visible or not, but if we don't want any cosmetic changes in an image then an invisible watermark should be used.
+That's what our work suggests a technique according to which invisible watermarks are embedded into images using features of the image's frequency domain and graph theory as well.